One of the most powerful and unique features of SlashDB is the ability to automatically discover tables, views and relations in databases.

 Database Definitions list

 The Database Definitions page provides a list of all data sources available for viewing and interaction.
-It can be searched using search field above the list or sorted by clicking on headers of the columns.

 Adding a new database